Hospitality Evangelism in a Postmodern Age

 2) Evidence—People reach a certain age where they want to know that what they believe is built upon reasonable evidences.

-3) Don’t be afraid of gently and humbly challenging.
+3) Don’t be afraid of gently and humbly challenging.—This is counter-intuitive.

 —If you don’t challenge your audience, the audience will not come back to learn more.